rgommezz/react-native-scroll-bottom-sheet/README.md

 - **:electron: Virtualisation support**: `FlatList` and `SectionList` components are 1st class citizens, as well as `ScrollView`
 - **:fire: Peformant**: runs at 60 FPS even on low grade Android devices
 - **:white_check_mark: Horizontal mode**: allows for nice implementation of Google or Apple Maps bottom sheets types, where you have several horizontal lists embedded
-- **:gear: Minimalistic**: exposes a set of fundamental props to easily control its behaviour
+- **:gear: Minimalistic**: exposes a set of fundamental props to easily control its behaviour, supporting both Timing and Spring animations
 - **:point_down: Support for interruptions**: animations can be interrupted anytime smoothly without sudden jumps
 - **:sunglasses: Imperative snapping**: for cases where you need to close the bottom sheet by pressing an external touchable
 - **:rocket: Animate all the things**: you can animate other elements on the screen based on the bottom sheet position